Skip to main content

 Power BI Calculated Column Screen Shot

-In this example, the calculation of Cost Price Per Unit is done on a row-by-row basis.
-This means that DAX needs to know what the current row is as it proceeds through the dataset, making the calculation and populating the new column with the result.
+In this example, the Cost Price Per Unit is calculated on a row-by-row basis.
+This means that DAX needs to know the current row as it proceeds through the dataset, making the calculation and populating the new column with the result.

 Row context is implicit in calculated columns.
-This is because the calculations that are performed in calculated columns are done on a row-by-row basis, and thus the row context is defined by default.
+This is because the calculations performed in calculated columns are done on a row-by-row basis; thus, the row context is defined by default.
 However, this is not the case in measures since the aggregations are applied for all rows in a table.
 These calculations do not need to have any knowledge of a current row since all rows are aggregated together.

 As an example of a measure, consider the following DAX formula: